wavded/www/content/post/golang-deadlockish.md

 ---
 commentURL: ''
-date: 2018-02-11T21:00:53.000Z
+date: 2018-02-12T10:00:53.000Z
 tags:
   - golang
   - deadlock
-title: 'Debugging a deadlock(ish) in Go'
+title: 'Debugging a potential deadlock in Go with go-deadlock'
-draft: true
 ---

-Recently, I tackled a reoccurring issue that had me stumped for weeks.
-We tended to "do stuff"[^1] and then the problem would go away only to come back a few days to a week later.
+Recently, I tackled a reoccurring issue whose cause wasn't clear for weeks.
+My team would "do stuff"[^1], and then the problem would go away only to come back a few days to a week later.
 However, after some hours of debugging it made complete sense.
-We had just been looking for the problem in the wrong place.
+I had just been looking for the problem in the wrong place.
 I thought I'd share.

 The issue was this.
-Every week or so, we would get a bug report from one particular client stating our web application was taking a long time to load or didn't seem to load at all, or that actions were slow.
-It appeared to only happen for this client and we were all able to replicate it.
+Every week or so, we would get a bug report from a client stating our web application was taking a long time to load, didn't seem to load at all, or that actions were slow.
+It appeared to only happen for one client at a time and we were all able to see the behavior when it happened.
 Yet, it would generally clear up after a restart of a backing service or cleaning up some data.

 However, this time, our quick fixes were not working.
 The application was not recovering.
-Why?!
+What was going on?!

 # Waiting your turn

-In one of our backing services for the application, each client has its own room, so to speak, and we were locking the `members` before we'd broadcast to the room in order to ensure none of the them get removed or added while looping (causing a panic/crash).
+In one of our backing services for the application, each group has its own `Room`, so to speak.
+We were locking the `members` list before we'd broadcast a message to the room to avoid any data races or possible crashes.
 Like so:

 ```go
 func (r *Room) Broadcast(msg string) {